 Inserting a cell phone into one of the dual zippered side pockets.
 You can see how the phone now rests on the front of the thigh, where it moves annoyingly, rubbing against our leg, every time we take a step.
 Not a good place for a pocket.

 Welt pocket, as well as the vertical zipper for the side pocket.
 We didn't like the side pocket at all because the actual pocket portion holds items on the front of your quad, which we found very annoying when walking, or performing any movement really.

 Lastly, we can't write a review and not mention the "French fly" design for the crotch zipper.
-This is a piece of fabric on the inside of the crotch zipper that buttons across the crotch, before you would then zip up and button the outside of the pants.
-According to Kuhl, this is meant to "pull the lap of the pant taut so pockets don't flare out."
+This detail is a piece of fabric on the inside of the crotch zipper that buttons across the crotch before you would then zip up and fasten the outside of the pants.
+According to Kuhl, this is meant to "pull the lap of the pant taut, so pockets don't flare out."
 We thought it was a bizarre novelty and we wore the pants many times with it buttoned and without it engaged, and never noticed any difference.
 In reality, while these pants do look good, they most certainly are not dress pants, and this seems to be another odd feature with less purpose than intended, in our opinion.

 The "French Fly" feature, where the flap of material on the left hooks to the button on the inside of the pants on the right.
 After securing this you then zip and button the front of the pants like normal.
 Somewhat common on fancy dress slacks, we spent a lot of time with this fly engaged and not, and honestly couldn't tell what difference it was, or wasn't, making.